Famous Chicago Restaurants Over 50 Years Old

 15 1931 Tufano's Vernon Park Tap - University Village

 Joseph and Theresa (Tufano) DiBuono opened Tufano's Vernon Park Tap in 1931 at 1073 West Vernon Park Place in the heart of Little Italy's golden age, long before the University of Illinois crashed the neighborhood.
 Theresa, the family matriarch, used to live right next door.
-She would cook the meals from her kitchen and then pass the plates through an interior window that connected to the restaurant.
+She would cook the meals from her kitchen and then pass the plates through an interior window connected to the restaurant.
 That tiny opening still exists today.
-Throughout the years, Tufano's has been a favorite dining spot for celebrities of Italian origin, such as Frank Sinatra (would you have guessed anyone else?), although Chicagoans of all ethnicities have enjoyed this classic red-sauce experience, including, most notably, novelist and northsider Nelson Algren, who made the joint a habit before White Sox games.
+Throughout the years, Tufano's has been a favorite dining spot for celebrities of Italian origin, such as Frank Sinatra (would you have guessed anyone else?), although Chicagoans of all ethnicities have enjoyed this classic red-sauce experience, including, most notably, novelist and northside Nelson Algren, who made the joint a habit before White Sox games.

 16 1932 Twin Anchors - Old Town